MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 - Clear text, which uses the Guide ID.
 For example: ms-guides://MY-ORG.crm4.dynamics.com/g/8921ce53-ee6b-4006-b173-1deba90c9101 where **8921ce53-ee6b-4006-b173-1deba90c9101** is a Guide ID.
 - Compressed, which uses a custom algorithm to shorten the length.
 For example: ms-guides:ms-guides://MY-ORG.crm4.dynamics.com/g/nl-tt6A_vUy1cGeU3HlhEQ where **nl-tt6A_vUy1cGeU3HlhEQ** is a compressed ID.

-The Guides PC app can generate both formats.
-It doesn't matter which format is used to make a QR code as there isn't a functional difference between the two.
+The Guides PC app generates links with the compressed format, but both the PC and HoloLens apps open links with either format.
 This example demonstrates the clear text option.

 The resulting Excel Link Manager for this example looks like this: